iotaledger/bee/bee-message/tip.md

 - `Amount` field must fulfill the dust protection requirements and must not be `0`.

 ### Additional Transaction Semantic Validation Rules
-- Explicit `Alias ID`: `Alias ID` is taken as the value of the `Alias ID` field in the alias output.
-- Implicit `Alias ID`: When an alias output is consumed as an input in a transaction and `Alias ID` field is zeroed out while `State Index` and `Foundry Counter` are zero, take the BLAKE2b-160 hash of the `Output ID` of the input as `Alias ID`.
 - For every non-zero explicit `Alias ID` on the output side there must be a corresponding alias on the input side.
 The corresponding alias has the explicit or implicit `Alias ID` equal to that of the alias on the output side.

-#### Consumed Outputs
-- State transition: The unlock block must correspond to the `Address` of <i>State Controller Address Unlock Condition</i>.
-- Governance transition: The unlock block must correspond to the `Address` of <i>Governor Address Unlock Condition</i>.

 ## Foundry Output
 Upon creation of the foundry, the alias defined in the `Address` field of the